chayanroyc/error-metrics/error_metrics/README.md

 2. Decorate it with `@MetricRegistry.register`
 3. Use the class's pre-processed data attributes

-Here's an example of adding a new metric:
+Here are examples of adding new metrics:

+### Example 1: Simple Metric (Returns Single Value)

 ```python
 @MetricRegistry.register("Normalized Absolute Error", "NAE", "Normalized Absolute Error")